Ukrainian-History/autoBWF/docs/configuration.rst

         "CC-BY-SA": "This content is copyright by the Apocryphal State University, and is licenced under Creative Commons BY-SA.
 See https://creativecommons.org/licenses/by-sa/4.0/ for details."
     }

-Within it is the ``list`` key, the corresponding value of which is a list of user-friendly names for the various copyright choices in the form that they should appear in the dropdown menu.
+Within it is the "list" key, the corresponding value of which is a list of user-friendly names for the various copyright choices in the form that they should appear in the dropdown menu.
 That should be followed by key-value pairs corresponding to each of those user-friendly names and the corresponding boilerplate text that should be filled in the text field.
 For example, we can add a "public domain" menu choice as follows::